Synchrony-optimized networks of Kuramoto oscillators with inertia: The Optimization algorithm

-As for the original Kuramoto model \cite{brede2008a,brede2008b}, we found that this kind of \emph{hill climb} algorithm produces networks that generally present the desired properties of higher values of the order parameter $r$ and smaller values of $v^2$ for all the values of $K$, and not just for $K=K^{*}$, the value for which the optimization was performed.
-Typically, a considerably earlier onset of synchronization is also observed for the optimal network.
-Moreover, the properties of the optimal network are independent from the initial conditions and also from the precise value of the capacity $K=K^*$ for which the rewiring is done, as long as it is chosen to satisfy $K^{*} > K_c$, {\em i.e.}, it corresponds to a synchronization regime.
-For small networks, typically with the number of vertices up to $N=20$, the optimized network seems to be unique, since all runs return the very same optimal network.
+As for the original Kuramoto model \cite{brede2008a,brede2008b}, an earlier onset of synchronization is observed for the optimal networks.
+In other words, synchrony-optimized networks typically have smaller $K_c$.
+Moreover, the properties of the optimal network are independent from the initial conditions and also from the precise value of $K^*$ for which the rewiring is done, as long as it is chosen to satisfy $K^{*} > K_c$, {\em i.e.}, it indeed corresponds to a synchronization regime for the original network.
+Our {hill climb} algorithm produces networks exhibiting the desired properties of higher values of the order parameter $r$ and smaller values of $v^2$ for all the values of $K > K_c$, and not just for the value $K=K^{*}$ for which the optimization was performed.
+For small networks (typically with $N$ up to 20), the optimal network seems to be unique, since all runs return the very same network configuration.
 However, for larger networks, different runs of our algorithm can lead to different optimized networks, but their properties are essentially the same, showing just some small fluctuations over the average values.
 In this way, strictly speaking, we cannot guarantee that the results found with the algorithm are global maxima, and this is particularly important for large networks.
-Nevertheless, the returned optimized networks always show a substantial improvement of the synchronization properties when compared to the original ones.
+Nevertheless, the returned optimal networks always show a substantial improvement of the synchronization properties when compared with the original ones.